Jeangowhy/opendocs/C++_Primer_5th.rst

 .. _P0141:

-   The % operator, known as the “remainder” or the “modulus” operator, computes the remainder that results from dividing the left-hand operand by the righthand operand.
+   The % operator, known as the “remainder” or the “modulus” operator, computes the remainder that results from dividing the left-hand operand by the right-hand operand.
 The operands to % must have integral type:

    .. code-block:: cpp